 If you love hot baths take extra care as they will dilate arteries further and can cause extreme light-headedness.
 Regular gentle exercise, especially involving pumping your calf muscles, will improve general circulation and move blood pressure to a healthier level.
 Don’t exhaust yourself by doing too much.
 Two or three 10-minute walks a day would be a good start.

 Take dried fruit (complex carbohydrates) rather than refined sugar, chocolate, biscuits, sweets.
 Make sure meals are regular to keep blood sugar levels stable.
 Don’t go for more than three to four hours without at least a snack, to keep blood sugar levels up.
 Drink carrot juice, as a healthy nutrition drink for blood pressure problems.

-If you are even mildly anaemic (and especially if you are female and have heavy periods), take a good iron supplement or Bio-Strath, to boost your iron levels.
+If you are even mildly anaemic (and especially if you are female and have heavy periods), take a good iron supplement, to boost your iron levels.